premnacup/snake_game/README.md

    - **Double Length**: Doubles the snake’s length instantly.
    - **Magnet**: Attracts food items toward the snake for easier collection.
 4. Avoid colliding with the stage’s obstacles, walls, or the snake’s own body.
-5. Progress through stages by reaching score milestones, unlocking new layouts and challenges.

 Enjoy the game!